glowkeeper/P3D/docs/labs/week2Session2.md

 Now press _Play_, and watch the behaviour of the balls.
 It should be a little more realistic, but can you do better?
 That is left as an exercise - try playing with some of the settings of the _RigidBody_ of the _Ball_ _GameObject_ and _Physics Material_ parameters to see how they affect behaviour.
 Gravity has a greater effect on objects with greater mass.
 [Drag](https://en.wikipedia.org/wiki/Drag_(physics)) dampens linear [velocity](https://en.wikipedia.org/wiki/Velocity), and angular drag affects the rotational force of [angular velocity](https://en.wikipedia.org/wiki/Angular_velocity)).
 [Friction](https://en.wikipedia.org/wiki/Friction) is a resistive force.

 You may have also noticed how the balls interact with the lampstand - did you think that was realistic?
-If not, follow the same processes as above to change that behaviour - that is left as another exercise.
+If not, follow the same processes as above to change that behaviour.

 Now there's the ball's interaction with the lamp to consider.
 To model that, create a fifth ball and position it over the lamp, as in Figure 6, below.